KarinHellevik/pipeline-cshlurp2024/README.md

 ##### autokappascan.py
 - This is for if you want to try multiple different kappas and see what the output would be
 ##### sleaplabel.py
 - This is for if any of you guys figure out how to set up the SLEAP environment on the HPC and want to label the videos just using a Python Scrit on the HPC.
-Code for labeling is already included in the [tutorial.ipynb](tutorial.ipynb) notebook
+Code for labeling is already included in the [plugnchugtutorial.ipynb](plugnchugtutorial.ipynb) notebook
 ##### kpmsreindexandsave.py
-- This is for reindexing and saving a checkpoint as `results.h5` but this is also included in the [tutorial.ipynb](tutorial.ipynb) notebook
+- This is for reindexing and saving a checkpoint as `results.h5` but this is also included in the [plugnchugtutorial.ipynb](plugnchugtutorial.ipynb) notebook